Savelor/SQLAIRefactor/README.md

     style="width: 70%;" />
 </div>

-# 10. Refactoring cursors
-The inefficiency of cursors is a classic pain point in SQL Server performance.
-Cursors allow you to iterate through rows one by one, similar to a loop in procedural languages.
-While this might feel intuitive for developers coming from imperative programming backgrounds, cursors are usually inefficient for several reasons:

-- Row-by-row processing: SQL Server is optimized for set-based operations.
-Cursors break this model.
-- Resource intensive: They require memory and locks, and often spill to tempdb.
-- Slow performance: For large result sets, performance degrades dramatically compared to set-based See the details about how to refactor cursors here: [Avoiding cursors](https://github.com/Savelor/SQLAIRefactor/blob/master/docs/Cursors.md#avoiding-cursors)

-## 11. Replace deprecated Large Object Data Types
+## ♻️11.
+Replace deprecated Large Object Data Types
 TEXT, NTEXT, and IMAGE data types are deprecated in SQL Server because they are legacy types with limited functionality and compatibility in modern T-SQL.
 They do not support common string or binary functions, cannot be used easily in expressions and are inefficient.
 To improve performance, maintainability, and compatibility with current and future SQL versions, Microsoft recommends replacing them with their modern counterparts: TEXT should be replaced with VARCHAR(MAX), NTEXT with NVARCHAR(MAX), and IMAGE with VARBINARY(MAX).
 These newer types support full string and binary operations, work more efficiently with indexes and memory, and are fully supported in all SQL Server features.

-## 11. Refactoring SQL with GPT-4o via Azure OpenAI and C#
+## 12. Refactoring SQL with GPT-4o via Azure OpenAI and C#
 To automate and improve SQL query refactoring using Azure OpenAI, for example, you can start deploying an AI model with Azure AI Foundry and integrating the Azure OpenAI .NET SDK into a C# application.
 The application interacts with a deployed GPT model (e.g., gpt-4o) through a structured sequence of chat messages.
 These messages include a system prompt that clearly defines the task, the SQL query to be optimized and the refactoring ‘rules’.
 The language model then analyzes the input, detects potential anti-patterns, and returns a refactored query by applying the rules provided.
 Prerequisites for this implementation include an active Azure OpenAI resource, a valid API key, a properly configured model deployment (e.g., gpt-4o), and the Azure.AI.OpenAI NuGet package.

 Here is a simple example to start: